qmk/qmk_firmware/docs/custom_quantum_functions.md

 };
 ```

-## Programming The Behavior Of A Keycode
+## Programming The Behavior Of Any Keycode

-When you want to override the behavior of an existing key, or define the behavior for a new key, you should use the `process_record_{kb,user}()` functions.
+When you want to override the behavior of an existing key, or define the behavior for a new key, you should use the `process_record_kb()' and `process_record_user()` functions.
 These are called by QMK during key processing before the actual key event is handled.
 If these functions return `true` QMK will process the keycodes as usual.
 That can be handy for extending the functionality of a key rather than replacing it.
-If these functions return `false` QMK will skip the normal key handling, and it will be up you to send and key up or down events that are required.
+If these functions return `false` QMK will skip the normal key handling, and it will be up you to send any key up or down events that are required.

 These function are called every time a key is pressed or released.